cescgie/PHP-Framework/README.md

 <li>Download or clone the Framework.</li>
 <li>Unpack the archive.</li>
 <li>Move the new folder Simple-MVC in the document root of your webserver (htdocs, public_html or similar).</li>
-<li>Open config.php file and change the constant DIR on the URL to the directory (for example, http://localhost/Simple-MVC/) then change the data in the database.
-Beware that the line define ('DB_TYPE', 'mysql'); not commented out or deleted. <b>You can configure the database later because we don’t use it for the first step yet.</b> </li>
+<li>Open config.php file and change the constant <code>DIR</code> on the URL to the directory (for example, <code>http://localhost/Simple-MVC/</code>) then change the data in the database.
+Beware that the line <code>define ('DB_TYPE', 'mysql');</code> not commented out or deleted. <b>You can configure the database later because we don’t use it for the first step yet.</b> </li>
 <li>It is included a file called .htaccess.
 Make sure that this file exists safely.
-(Linux or Mac OS, it is invisible - you can in the Shell by ls -a check if it is available.).
+(Linux or Mac OS, it is invisible - you can in the Shell by <code>ls -a</code> check if it is available.).
 If there is, change the path to where your Simple-MVC is. </li>
 <div class="highlight language-shell" data-lang="shell"><pre><code><span class="c">#For example</span>
 RewriteRule ^<span class="o">(</span>.<span class="k">*</span><span class="o">)</span><span class="nv">$ </span>/Simple-MVC/index.php?url<span class="o">=</span><span class="nv">$1</span> <span class="o">[</span>QSA,L]
 </code></pre></div>